MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 The following fields are available:

 - **activated**  Whether the entire device manifest update is considered activated and in use.
-- **analysisErrorCount**  How many driver packages that could not be analyzed because errors were hit during the analysis.
+- **analysisErrorCount**  How many driver packages could not be analyzed because errors were hit during the analysis.
 - **flightId**  Unique ID for each flight.
-- **missingDriverCount**  How many driver packages that were delivered by the device manifest that are missing from the system.
+- **missingDriverCount**  How many driver packages that were delivered by the device manifest are missing from the system.
-- **missingUpdateCount**  How many updates that were part of the device manifest that are missing from the system.
+- **missingUpdateCount**  How many updates that were part of the device manifest are missing from the system.
 - **objectId**  Unique value for each diagnostics session.
-- **publishedCount**  How many drivers packages that were delivered by the device manifest that are published and available to be used on devices.
+- **publishedCount**  How many drivers packages that were delivered by the device manifest are published and available to be used on devices.
 - **relatedCV**  Correlation vector value generated from the latest USO scan.
 - **scenarioId**  Indicates the update scenario.
 - **sessionId**  Unique value for each update session.
-- **summary**  A summary string that contains some basic information about driver packages that are part of the device manifest and any devices on the system that those driver packages match on.
+- **summary**  A summary string that contains some basic information about driver packages that are part of the device manifest and any devices on the system that those driver packages match.
 - **summaryAppendError**  A Boolean indicating if there was an error appending more information to the summary string.
-- **truncatedDeviceCount**  How many devices are missing from the summary string due to there not being enough room in the string.
+- **truncatedDeviceCount**  How many devices are missing from the summary string because there is not enough room in the string.
-- **truncatedDriverCount**  How many driver packages are missing from the summary string due to there not being enough room in the string.
+- **truncatedDriverCount**  How many driver packages are missing from the summary string because there is not enough room in the string.
 - **unpublishedCount**  How many drivers packages that were delivered by the device manifest that are still unpublished and unavailable to be used on devices.
-- **updateId**  Unique ID for each Update.
+- **updateId**  Unique ID for each update.

 ### Microsoft.Windows.Update.DeviceUpdateAgent.UpdateAgentCommit

-This event collects information regarding the final commit phase of the new device manifest UUP (Unified Update Platform) update scenario, which is used to install a device manifest describing a set of driver packages
+This event collects information regarding the final commit phase of the new device manifest UUP (Unified Update Platform) update scenario, which is used to install a device manifest describing a set of driver packages.

 The following fields are available:

-- **errorCode**  The error code returned for the current session initialization
+- **errorCode**  The error code returned for the current session initialization.
-- **flightId**  The unique identifier for each flight
+- **flightId**  The unique identifier for each flight.
-- **objectId**  The unique GUID for each diagnostics session
+- **objectId**  The unique GUID for each diagnostics session.
-- **relatedCV**  A correlation vector value, generated from the latest USO scan
+- **relatedCV**  A correlation vector value generated from the latest USO scan.
-- **result**  Outcome of the initialization of the session
+- **result**  Outcome of the initialization of the session.
-- **scenarioId**  Identifies the Update scenario
+- **scenarioId**  Identifies the Update scenario.
-- **sessionId**  The unique value for each update session
+- **sessionId**  The unique value for each update session.
-- **updateId**  The unique identifier for each Update
+- **updateId**  The unique identifier for each Update.

 ### Microsoft.Windows.Update.DeviceUpdateAgent.UpdateAgentDownloadRequest

-This event collects information regarding the download request phase of the new device manifest UUP (Unified Update Platform) update scenario, which is used to install a device manifest describing a set of driver packages
+This event collects information regarding the download request phase of the new device manifest UUP (Unified Update Platform) update scenario, which is used to install a device manifest describing a set of driver packages.

 The following fields are available:

-- **deletedCorruptFiles**  Indicates if UpdateAgent found any corrupt payload files and whether the payload was deleted
+- **deletedCorruptFiles**  Indicates if UpdateAgent found any corrupt payload files and whether the payload was deleted.
-- **errorCode**  The error code returned for the current session initialization
+- **errorCode**  The error code returned for the current session initialization.
-- **flightId**  The unique identifier for each flight
+- **flightId**  The unique identifier for each flight.
-- **objectId**  Unique value for each Update Agent mode
+- **objectId**  Unique value for each Update Agent mode.
-- **packageCountOptional**  Number of optional packages requested
+- **packageCountOptional**  Number of optional packages requested.
-- **packageCountRequired**  Number of required packages requested
+- **packageCountRequired**  Number of required packages requested.
-- **packageCountTotal**  Total number of packages needed
+- **packageCountTotal**  Total number of packages needed.
-- **packageCountTotalCanonical**  Total number of canonical packages
+- **packageCountTotalCanonical**  Total number of canonical packages.
-- **packageCountTotalDiff**  Total number of diff packages
+- **packageCountTotalDiff**  Total number of diff packages.
-- **packageCountTotalExpress**  Total number of express packages
+- **packageCountTotalExpress**  Total number of express packages.
-- **packageSizeCanonical**  Size of canonical packages in bytes
+- **packageSizeCanonical**  Size of canonical packages in bytes.
-- **packageSizeDiff**  Size of diff packages in bytes
+- **packageSizeDiff**  Size of diff packages in bytes.
 - **packageSizeExpress**  Size of express packages in bytes
-- **rangeRequestState**  Represents the state of the download range request
+- **rangeRequestState**  Represents the state of the download range request.
-- **relatedCV**  Correlation vector value generated from the latest USO scan
+- **relatedCV**  Correlation vector value generated from the latest USO scan.
-- **result**  Result of the download request phase of update
+- **result**  Result of the download request phase of update.
 - **scenarioId**  The scenario ID.
-Example: MobileUpdate, DesktopLanguagePack, DesktopFeatureOnDemand, or DesktopDriverUpdate
+Example: MobileUpdate, DesktopLanguagePack, DesktopFeatureOnDemand, or DesktopDriverUpdate.
-- **sessionId**  Unique value for each Update Agent mode attempt
+- **sessionId**  Unique value for each Update Agent mode attempt.
-- **updateId**  Unique ID for each update
+- **updateId**  Unique ID for each update.

 ### Microsoft.Windows.Update.DeviceUpdateAgent.UpdateAgentInitialize

-This event sends data for initializing a new update session for the new device manifest UUP (Unified Update Platform) update scenario, which is used to install a device manifest describing a set of driver packages
+This event sends data for initializing a new update session for the new device manifest UUP (Unified Update Platform) update scenario, which is used to install a device manifest describing a set of driver packages.

 The following fields are available:

-- **errorCode**  The error code returned for the current initialize phase
+- **errorCode**  The error code returned for the current session initialization.
-- **flightId**  The unique identifier for each flight
+- **flightId**  The unique identifier for each flight.
-- **flightMetadata**  Contains the FlightId and the build being flighted
+- **flightMetadata**  Contains the FlightId and the build being flighted.
-- **objectId**  Unique value for each Update Agent mode
+- **objectId**  Unique value for each Update Agent mode.
-- **relatedCV**  Correlation vector value generated from the latest USO scan
+- **relatedCV**  Correlation vector value generated from the latest USO scan.
-- **result**  Result of the initialize phase of update.
-0 = Succeeded, 1 = Failed, 2 = Cancelled, 3 = Blocked, 4 = BlockCancelled
+- **result**  Result of the initialize phase of the update.
+0 = Succeeded, 1 = Failed, 2 = Cancelled, 3 = Blocked, 4 = BlockCancelled.
 - **scenarioId**  The scenario ID.
-Example: MobileUpdate, DesktopLanguagePack, DesktopFeatureOnDemand, or DesktopDriverUpdate
+Example: MobileUpdate, DesktopLanguagePack, DesktopFeatureOnDemand, or DesktopDriverUpdate.
-- **sessionData**  Contains instructions to update agent for processing FODs and DUICs (Null for other scenarios)
+- **sessionData**  Contains instructions to update agent for processing FODs and DUICs (Null for other scenarios).
-- **sessionId**  Unique value for each Update Agent mode attempt
+- **sessionId**  Unique value for each Update Agent mode attempt.
-- **updateId**  Unique ID for each update
+- **updateId**  Unique ID for each update.

 ### Microsoft.Windows.Update.DeviceUpdateAgent.UpdateAgentInstall